tharanpatel/trusted-social-media/README.md

     -git clone https://github.com/tharanpatel/trusted-social-media.git

+    Clone MySQL database by importing 'trusted-social-media.sql' into your MySQL environment.

 # Getting Started

 This is an example of how you set up your project locally.
 To get a local copy up and running follow these simple example steps.